 With the negation of the negation rendered controversial (a controversy which continues to this day) and the transformation between quantity and quality being merely an example of a dialectical relationship, what we are left with is the interpenetration of opposites, that we can wear around our neck in a Tao symbol.
 Stalin’s official dialectic and thus the official Soviet philosophy and the one handed down through the entire Third International is reduced to Heraclitian (Heraclitus circa 500 BC) philosophy “everything flows”.

 Marx’s authentic dialectic becomes lost in this fog because he situates it not in the abstract fantasy of an Absolute spirit (as in Hegel) and not in the general motion of matter as in Engels but in the historical journey of living human subjects in tandem with their natural and constructed environment.
-To situate in in context and appreciate its real relevance we need to rediscover it within the concept of historical materialism where it really applies and in order to do this we must situate it within a philosophy of praxis.
+To situate in context and appreciate its real relevance, we need to rediscover it within the concept of historical materialism where it really applies and in order to do this, we must situate it within a philosophy of praxis.

 Preface to a philosophy of praxis

 First of all it’s necessary to explain that philosophy breaks down into three major branches: Ontology which concerns itself with being (both living beings and things), epistemology which concerns itself with knowledge – how we know stuff and moral philosophy which I don’t propose to go into here, although it does play a significant role in idealism.
 Praxis is the knowledge we obtain through practical activity, the process by which theory and practice come together.